 Query: Hi doctor, I have constant lightheadedness for the past 20 hours.
 Today, I started to have a feeling of nausea during day time.
 I also have abdominal pain, headache, and neck stiffness for a week.
 It comes and goes on for a week.
 I have pain and soreness in my neck and shoulders.
 I am taking Dexa...
 Read Full »

 Query: Hello doctor, I am suffering from a sweating problem.
 Due to this problem, flies are around me.
 I am so shamefully in place.
 I bath every day two times by soap, and I clean my private parts also.
 But I do not understand why to create this problem.
 Even if I do less work, like walking sweat problem ...
 Read Full »

 Query: Hello doctor, I am looking for a second opinion.
 I got tinnitus from loud noise three weeks ago.
 Most of the time the noise is constant 3 or 4 on a scale of 1 to 10.
 Yesterday morning I experienced my best day as the noise seemed to reduce to a 2.
 However, it went back up to a 3 and 4 again yesterda...
 Read Full »

 Most Popular Articles

-Do you have a question on Vertigo or ?Ask a Doctor Online
+Do you have a question on Tinnitus or Sweating?Ask a Doctor Online